saikumar9182/Naruto-quiz/README.md

 # Naruto quiz app.

 A CLI app made on Nodejs.

-The code is written in javascript.
+This app tests the user's knowledge of Anime Naruto through Mcqs.